-- 1. The Council shall constantly pursue the general policy of the Society and maintain the Society in a state of continual scientific activity. - 2.
-A Council meeting shall be held at least once during each calendar year.
-All Council members are expected to participate fully in these meetings and to avoid representation by surrogates or proxy. - 3.
-The Council may prepare Terms of Reference, and issue Guidelines and instructions as necessary to implement the directives of the General Assembly. - 4.
+- 1. The Council shall constantly pursue the general policy of the Society and maintain the Society in a state of continual scientific activity. - A Council meeting shall be held at least once during each calendar year.
+All Council members are expected to participate fully in these meetings and to avoid representation by surrogates or proxy.

+- 3. The Council may prepare Terms of Reference, and issue Guidelines and instructions as necessary to implement the directives of the General Assembly. - 4.
 In exceptional circumstances the Council may act without approval of the General Assembly, and such actions shall be valid until considered at the next meeting of the General Assembly.
-But all questions relating to exclusion of an Ordinary Member, Associate Member or Regional Member, lowering of the category of an Ordinary Member, value of the unit of subscription, alteration of the Statutes or Bylaws, and dissolution of the Society or its amalgamation with another international organization must be referred to the General Assembly and decisions thereon shall be taken only by the General Assembly.

-- 5. Regional Representation.
+But all questions relating to exclusion of an Ordinary Member, Associate Member or Regional Member, lowering of the category of an Ordinary Member, value of the unit of subscription, alteration of the Statutes or Bylaws, and dissolution of the Society or its amalgamation with another international organization must be referred to the General Assembly and decisions thereon shall be taken only by the General Assembly. - 5.
+Regional Representation.
 A maximum of three Regional Representatives may be appointed to assist Council to coordinate activities in regions not adequately represented on the Council.
 They shall be proposed by Council and be confirmed by the General Assembly.
 A Regional Representative may not serve in that capacity for more than two consecutive inter-Congress periods.
-No Regional Representative shall have the same nationality as any member of the Council.
-The Regional Representatives shall: - (a) Liaise with Members and potential members within their region and represent the views of those members on Council. - (b) Make best efforts to ensure that at least one ISPRS meeting is held within the region during the inter-Congress period. - (c) Encourage members and organisations within their region to support the aims of ISPRS and become Members of ISPRS. - (d) Attend national and regional activities within their region and promote the aims and activities of ISPRS. - (e) Attend meetings of the Council and Advisory Board when invited.
+The Regional Representatives shall: - a.
+Liaise with Members and potential members within their region and represent the views of those members on Council. - b.
+Make best efforts to ensure that at least one ISPRS meeting is held within the region during the inter-Congress period. - c.
+Encourage members and organizations within their region to support the aims of ISPRS and become Members of ISPRS. - d.
+Attend national and regional activities within their region and promote the aims and activities of ISPRS. - e.
+Attend meetings of the Council and Advisory Board when invited. - 6.
+The President of the Society shall: - a. convene and preside over the plenary sessions of Congress, the General Assembly and the Council; he/she may, however, delegate the Director of the Congress to preside at Congress plenary sessions; - b. coordinate the activities of the Technical Commissions and Working Groups, according to the decisions and intentions of the General Assembly and the Congress; - c. represent the Society in its dealings with national or international institutions or organizations whose activities are of interest to the Society; - d. cooperate with other international organizations concerned with photogrammetry, remote sensing, spatial information science, cartography, geodesy, surveying, and other similar disciplines;